DevExpress/devextreme-documentation/api-reference/10 UI Components/dxMap/3 Methods/addRoute(routeOptions).md

 Adds a route to the map.

 ##### return: Promise<Object>
 A Promise that is resolved with an original route instance when the route is added.
-It is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">native Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery.
+#include ref-promisedistinction

 ##### param(options): Object | Array<Object>
 The [Route](/api-reference/10%20UI%20Components/dxMap/1%20Configuration/routes '/Documentation/ApiReference/UI_Components/dxMap/Configuration/routes/') object(s).